LukeProducts/URLTracker/README.md

 |![full1_00000](https://user-images.githubusercontent.com/73026669/137956688-9fd4b5ba-7d8f-4e0c-abf2-63024a0d8f4d.png)|

 # IMPORTANT:
-tracking will only work if you use the https secure web protocol (second link on ngrok)
+tracking will only work if you use the https secure web protocol (second link on ngrok), because geolocating is not allowed with the http protol, but it is with https

+# ngrok

 if you want to get an ngrok plan for unlimited time, visit [ngrok](https://ngrok.com/), sign up there, and activate your ngrok with the command